 Law is order, and good law is good order.Aristotle

-They are still aligned with Lawful and Good, but internal conflict arises when they are forced into a situation where they need to choose which aspect takes precedence over the other.
+They are still aligned with Lawful and Good, but internal disagreements arise when they are in a situation where they need to choose which aspect wins out over the other.

 Law before Good

-Similarly, if the character has been ordered to arrest a person they know to be innocent and they follow through with the order and arrest them, they have sided with Law over Good.
+Similarly, if the character has been ordered to bring in a person they know to be innocent and they follow through with that order, they have sided with Law over Good.

-Characters that regularly choose Law before Good could transition over into a Lawful Evil alignment because they are causing others to suffer in the name of Law.
+Characters that regularly choose Law before Good could transition over into a Lawful Evil alignment because they are negatively affecting people in the name of Law.

 Good before Law

-In the example where the Lawful Good character has been ordered to arrest someone they know to be innocent, they may favour Good over Law and help the innocent person to evade arrest.
+In the example where the Lawful Good character has been ordered to bring in someone they know to be innocent, they may favour Good over Law and help the innocent person to go free.
 They would then seek out evidence to bring the real guilty party to justice.

 How to role-play a Lawful Good character